pedrohenriquecordeiro/breweries-case/infra/readme.md

   Contains all Terraform code for provisioning GCP resources, including networking, IAM, GKE clusters, storage buckets and artifact registries.
 This is the entry point for infrastructure provisioning.

 - **kubernetes/**
-  Contains Kubernetes manifests and Helm configurations for deploying and managing platform services on GKE, including Airflow and Spark Operator.
+  Contains Kubernetes manifests and Helm configurations for deploying and managing platform services on GKE, including Airflow and the Spark Operator.
 Subfolders organize resources by component.

 - **.env**
   Environment variable file for Terraform and deployment scripts (never commit secrets).